derailed/popeye/README.md

 NOTE!
 Please thread carefully here with your regex as more resources than expected may get excluded from the report via a *loose* regex rule.
 When your cluster resources change, this could lead to rendering sanitization sub-optimal.
 Once in a while it might be a good idea to run Popeye `Config less` to make sure you are trapping any new issues that may have arised in your clusters...

 Here is an example spinach file as it stands in this release.
-There is a fuller eks based spinach file in this repo under `spinach`.
+There is a fuller eks and aks based spinach file in this repo under `spinach`.
 (BTW: for new comers into the project, might be a great way to contribute by adding cluster specific spinach file PRs...)

 ```yaml
 # A Popeye sample configuration file